 Elle Martinez: Joe, thanks again for joining me and part two of our mini-series about handling your finances during this Covid 19 crisis.
 I appreciate you coming on the podcast again.

 Joe Mecca: Well, thanks for having me back.
-It's always good to come in and talk about what we're seeing, what we know, and just trying to help people through the situation.
+It's always good to come in and talk about what we see, what we know, and just try to help people through the situation.
 So it's good to be back and excited to talk about… What we're talking about today?

 Elle Martinez: We're talking about your favorite thing, which is savings.
 Like if you guys haven't listened to earlier podcasts with Joe, he is the savings nerd.